These Bylaws (referred to as the "Bylaws") govern the affairs of TEXAS BISON

 Election of Directors

-4.04 A person who meets qualification requirements to be a director and who has been duly nominated may be elected as a director.
-Directors shall be elected by the vote of the membership of the Corporation.
-In electing directors, members shall be given the same number of votes as there are directors being elected and shall be allowed only one vote for any individual director.
-Each director shall hold office until a successor is elected and qualified.
+4.04 A person who meets the qualification requirements to be a director and who has been duly nominated may be elected as a director.
+Directors shall be elected by the vote of the membership of the Corporation in accordance with Paragraph 3.06.
+In electing directors, members shall be given the same number of votes as there are directors being elected and shall be allowed only one vote for any individual nominee.
+In accordance with Term Limits, each director shall hold office until a successor is elected and qualified.
 A director may be elected to succeed himself or herself as director.

 Annual Meeting